RuochaoYan/a-plagiarism-detector/README.md

 ![equation](./rd_imgs/equation.png)

 If the resulting angle of all this is 0, then the documents are equal.
 If the angle is 90 degrees, the documents are completely different.
 Advances in document processing are relatively new; many of these algorithms have been developed in the last 30 years or so.
-As our goal is to learn to write better code in C++, it’s time to move on to the implementation.

 ### Assembling a list of bi-grams